 CWSB is committed to keeping children safe from abuse and neglect while preserving family connections and cultural heritage in accordance with federal regulations and state statutory requirements in Hawaii Revised Statutes, Chapter 587A.
-CWSB is in the process of creating strategies for PIP3 and continues to use the overall PIP2 strategies that include the development and revision of tools, tip sheets, procedures, and data reports, trainings, enhancement of existing programs and practice, continued collaborations, ongoing CQI, and other strategies that provide the basis for ongoing system improvement.
-PIP3 will build on and enhance the efforts of PIP2 by addressing areas where CWSB has identified gaps in service and/or areas in need of improvement in order to meet federal requirements.
+CWSB has developed an approved PIP3 and continues to build on the overall PIP2 strategies that include the development and revision of tools, tip sheets, procedures, and data reports, trainings, enhancement of existing programs and practice, continued collaborations, ongoing CQI, and other strategies that provide the basis for ongoing system improvement.
+PIP3 builds on and will enhance the efforts of PIP2 by addressing areas where CWSB has identified gaps in service and/or areas in need of improvement in order to meet federal requirements.